-We’ve written this short guide to help small businesses use dashcams and in-vehicle cameras in a way that complies with the UK GDPR.
+We’ve written this short guide to help small businesses, such as driving instructors and taxi drivers, use dashcams and in-vehicle cameras in a way that complies with the UK GDPR.

 Using dashboard cameras – or dashcams – and other in-vehicle cameras can have cost and security benefits for small businesses.
 It can help reduce insurance premiums and provide protection for drivers.